squidgy617/BrawlInstallerPlugins/README.md

 This plugin allows you to package a character into a .zip file with the correct directory structure to be installed via the "Install Character" plugin.
 When run, the plugin will give the user various prompts to browse their computer for files for their character such as cosmetics, EX configs, and other character files.
 If the user does not have the files requested, they can simply select "Cancel" instead of choosing a file, but users should bear in mind that some files, such as EX configs and fighter files, are essential and not supplying them will make the character package not work properly.

 All images packaged with the character should be the size they are expected to be in-game, with the exception of franchise icons which will be resized upon character installation.

+When selecting multiple files, they will be read into the plugin in the order that you select them in.
+The plugin will automatically rename cosmetic files such as stock icons, battle portraits, and CSPs to ensure they are in alphabetical order so the installer plugins will order them correctly.

 While the character installer plugin attempts to modify files as needed, users should ensure their .pac files are named using the same name as what is listed in the fighter's FighterConfig file.